truenas/documentation/content/SCALE/SCALETutorials/Storage/CreatingVMwareSnapshots.md

 You must power on virtual machines for TrueNAS to copy snapshots to VMware.
-The temporary VMware snapshots deleted on the VMware side, still exist in the ZFS snapshot and are available as stable restore points.
+The temporary VMware snapshots deleted on the VMware side still exist in the ZFS snapshot and are available as stable restore points.
 These coordinated snapshots go in the **Snapshots** list.

 Use this procedure to create ZFS snapshots when using TrueNAS SCALE as a VMWare datastore.
 VMware-Snapshots coordinate ZFS snapshots when using TrueNAS as a VMware datastore.